-A draft vision, objectives and guiding planning principles was developed in conjunction with the councils:
+A draft vision, objectives and guiding planning principles were developed in conjunction with the councils:

 The outcomes of this stage will inform Stage Two, a Land Use and Infrastructure Implementation Plan that will identify areas within the Precinct suitable for redevelopment and guide future development and infrastructure delivery over the next 20 years.
 A Special Infrastructure Contribution will be developed to fund new infrastructure.

 We released the Interim Statement to keep the community informed and updated about our process.
 We did not seek formal submissions from the community at this stage because there will be an opportunity for the community to comment on a complete strategy, with draft plans and supporting technical documents in early 2018.